esp-rs/book/src/tooling/visual-studio-code.md

 Visual Studio Code is an open-source and cross-platform graphical text editor with a rich ecosystem of extensions.
 The [Rust Analyzer extension][rust-analyzer-extension] provides an implementation of the [Language Server Protocol][language-server-protocol] for Rust and additionally includes features like autocompletion, go-to definition, and more.

-Visual Studio Code can be installed via most popular package managers, and installers are available on the official website.
+Visual Studio Code can be installed via the most popular package managers, and installers are available on the official website.
 The [Rust Analyzer extension][rust-analyzer-extension] can be installed in Visual Studio Code via the built-in extension manager.

 Alongside Rust Analyzer there are other extensions that might be helpful: